LucaScofano/BDC-HW-2/README.md

 * README.pdf
 * HW2.ipynb
-* clean_corpus.txt
+* clean_sampled.txt

 ## Data Pre-processing

 In section **1.1 Create Dataset** the only thing to change in order to use it on your personal computer is the path where the input data `corpus.txt` and `labels.txt` is stored.
 Since I used Google Colab, I mounted my own Google Drive and used that as a directory.

-Since the preprocessing would take a while to run, section **1.2 Preprocessing** can be skipped by using a cleaned version of the corpus, the file is called `clean_corpus.txt`
+Since the preprocessing would take a while to run, section **1.2 Preprocessing** can be skipped by using a cleaned version of the corpus, the file is called `clean_sampled.txt`

 ## Clustering

 This section is divided mainly into three subsections.

 The **first** one involves *K-means ++ using as samples random projections* of the original data.
-All of the Grid-Search is contained in a single function
+The first two methods use Grid-Search in order to obtain the best combination.

 ```python
 def grid_k_means_random(components, n_it, data):